katiehuangx/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 ***

-## Solution - B. Runner and Customer Experience
+## B. Runner and Customer Experience

 ### 1. How many runners signed up for each 1 week period? (i.e. week starts 2021-01-01)